Moo Jin Kim

 moojink at cs dot stanford dot edu

-I am a Ph.D. student in Computer Science at Stanford University, currently working with Chelsea Finn and Percy Liang .
+I am a Ph.D. student in Computer Science at Stanford University, advised by Chelsea Finn and Percy Liang .
 I conduct research in AI and robotics.

 Previously, I graduated summa cum laude from UCLA with a bachelor's degree in Computer Science and received a master's degree in Computer Science from Stanford.
 At Stanford, I was thankfully one of five students in my graduating class generously supported by the Siebel Scholarship.